alexanderbk4/movieseek/README.md

 # MovieSeek

-A movie recommendation system with database management and API.
+A vibecoded movie database application with recommendation system.

 ## Overview

-MovieSeek is a web application that provides movie information and recommendations.
+MovieSeek is a vibecoded web application that provides movie information and recommendations.
 It features:

 - Movie database with details like title, year, director, ratings, etc.
 - Genre categorization and filtering
 - Admin interface for database management
 - RESTful API for accessing movie data
+- Beautiful, responsive frontend with modern UI
 - (Upcoming) Movie recommendations based on user preferences

 ## Tech Stack

 - **Backend**: FastAPI, SQLAlchemy, Uvicorn
-- **Database**: SQLite (development), PostgreSQL (production)
+- **Database**: SQLite
-- **Frontend**: Simple admin dashboard with Jinja2 templates
+- **Frontend**: React with TailwindCSS
 - **API**: RESTful API with JSON responses
-- **Data Source**: TMDb API (planned)
+- **Data Source**: The Movie Database (TMDb) API

 ## Setup and Installation